 - Chat - Available via lbis.kenyon.edu.

 - E-mail - firstname.lastname@example.org

-- Appointments - For individual or advanced library research consultations, contact the reference librarian who specializes in your area of research interest.
+- Appointments - For individual or advanced library research consultations, use this form make an appointment.